-Council Representatives are assigned by the President to act as liaisons with the key RLC ministry organizations.
+Council Representatives are assigned by the President as liaisons to key RLC ministry organizations.
 (Chapter 14)

 Part 2 - Addressing contingencies

 Following is a reference to chapters in the constitution that establish duties and processes to help navigate certain congregational challenges, in the unlikely event they should they arise.
 Most lay leaders and staff will never need to invoke these chapters of the RLC Constitution and Bylaws.